ministryofjustice/open-data-platform/README.md

 The application needs to connect to a database that contains the outcomes and other data (court names, offense descriptions, etc).
 The site will work without that database, but it won't offer the most useful features.

-If such a database is set up, its credentials should be in the MOJOD_OUTCOMES_DB_URL variable:
+If such a database is set up, its credentials should be set as:

     MOJOD_OUTCOMES_DB_URL=postgres://dbuser:dbpassword@localhost:port/dbname